adagost/roadtoautomation/Git/Basic Git Concepts.md

 ![folder structure](Images/g664.jpg)

 We created the new branch from the state of our last commit.
+Let's add more stuff and merge the new state to the `main` branch.
+First, we have to stage and commit this branch.

+After committing your test branch, switch back to the main branch by running this command: `git checkout main.`

+This time around we did not add `-b` because we are not creating a new branch.

+Now we can merge the changes we made in the test branch into the main branch by running `git merge test`

 ####Sources:
 - https://www.freecodecamp.org/news/git-and-github-for-beginners/